-The Symposium of Artists and Scholars (SAS) brings together students of all disciplines to share the results and highlights of the best work being produced at the College.
+The 16th annual Symposium of Artists and Scholars (SAS) brings together Randolph students of all disciplines to share the results and highlights of the best work being produced at the College.

-Modeled after a traditional academic conference, the two-day event features a luncheon with a keynote speaker, oral presentations, readings of creative works, performances, exhibitions of student artwork, and poster presentations.
+Modeled after a traditional academic conference, the event often features a keynote speaker, oral presentations, readings of creative works, performances, exhibitions of student artwork, and poster presentations.

 For more information about how to submit your work, please see the overview and proposal submission link for presenters.

 This schedule is tentative and subject to change.

 10:45 a.m. to Noon: Poster presentations and Exhibits (Hampson Commons)